-- Service it regularly
+- 1 Service your commercial weighing scale regularly

 This is ABSOLUTELY NECESSARY.
 A Commercial Weighing scale is just like any other piece of Machinery.
 It needs maintenance and care.
 If you don’t have the time to do it, you can outsource this to Hindustan Scale Company (HSCo) with an AMC plan.